 - Mass spectrometry ( GC-MS , LC-MS) for ultra-sensitive analysis.

-These analyses ensure that products and packaging meet health and safety standards .
+These analyses help to ensure that the products and packaging comply with health and safety standards .

-Salicylic acid, due to its powerful biological properties and potential adverse effects, is strictly regulated by industry-specific regulations.
-Whether in cosmetics, pharmaceuticals, or the food industry, authorities impose maximum concentrations, usage restrictions, and analytical requirements to ensure consumer safety.
+Salicylic acid, due to its potent biological properties and potential adverse effects, is strictly regulated by sector-specific regulations.
+Whether in cosmetics, pharmaceuticals, or food, authorities impose maximum concentrations, usage restrictions, and analytical requirements to ensure consumer safety.

-European Cosmetic Regulation (EC) No. 1223/2009 sets specific thresholds for the use of salicylic acid depending on the type of product:
+European cosmetic regulation (EC) No 1223/2009 sets precise thresholds for the use of salicylic acid depending on the type of product:

-- 2% maximum in leave-in products (creams, lotions, facial serums).
+- 2% maximum in leave-on products (creams, lotions, facial serums).

 - 3% maximum in anti-dandruff shampoos.

-- Banned in products for children under 3 years old , except for shampoos.
+- Prohibited in products for children under 3 years old , except for shampoos.

 These restrictions are intended to prevent skin irritation and limit prolonged exposure to salicylic acid, which could have systemic effects if used excessively.